TotalFreedom/TotalFreedomMod/CONTRIBUTING.md

 * Make sure your changes build (*and work!*).

 ## Tips on getting your pull request accepted
-* Make sure your changes work and compile without difficulty
+* Make sure your changes work and compile without difficulty.
 * Make sure your change adds something useful, do not add commands to micromanage the server. (ie: Shorthands for a collection of commands)
 * Features must be in line the general idea of "Total Freedom".